jllorentes/machine-learning-zoomcamp-homework/07_midterm_project/README.md

 ### Export the model

-- Using `pickle` to save the final model.
+- Used `pickle` to save the final model and the the preprocessor.
-- Save the preprocessor.

 ### Web service